 Firstly, we focus on the socio-demographic characteristics; median values for the four clusters are reported in Table 2.
-We performed four analysis of variance (p-value computed by means of permutational tests) to assess if the means of the socio-demographics variables (age, gender, education and income) of the four groups are statistically different.
-The results of the tests, reported in Table 3, show no significant differences among the clusters, thus indicating that, within our sample, age, gender, education and income do not drive the identified attitudes with respect to environmental sustainability of food products.
-This result leads us to think that these attitudes are distributed across the segmentation of the population based on age, gender, education, and income.
+We performed four analysis of variance (p-value computed by means of permutational tests) to assess if the means of the socio-demographic variables (age, gender, education and income) of the four groups are statistically different.

+Table 2.